stanfordnlp/stanza/_pages/models.md

 ### Human Languages Supported by StanfordNLP

 Below is a list of all the (human) languages supported by StanfordNLP (through this Python neural pipeline).
+All languages are built using data from and are annotated according to Universal Dependencies v2.
+You can find more information about the [POS tags](https://universaldependencies.org/u/pos/all.html), [morphological features](https://universaldependencies.org/u/feat/all.html), and [syntactic relations](https://universaldependencies.org/u/dep/all.html) used on the [Universal Dependencies website](https://universaldependencies.org/).
 The performance of these systems on the [CoNLL 2018 Shared Task](https://universaldependencies.org/conll18/) official test set (in our unofficial evaluation) can be found [here](performance.md).

 **Notes**